Paula's Body Shop

 • She is here for you, but she will never manipulate you into seeing her.
 Her bottom line is making a difference in your health and well being, and making a living - not making a profit.

-• Whether trauma is present or not, Paula cannot do it alone.
+• Whether trauma is present or not, Ms. Mae cannot do it alone.
 Healing requires both parties being willing to trust and willing to do their best.
 If you need help with that, say so, for it is your best bet at opening the door to trust.

 Trauma Informed Care